Why are Tutoring and Dyslexia Intervention so Expensive?

 We deeply understand that investing in private intervention is a financial sacrifice for families.
 We understand the frustration and fear that constantly simmers below the surface and in your gut when schools aren't doing enough to support your child.

-• 80% of students that are struggling to read at the end of first grade continue to be struggling readers in fourth grade (Sparks, Patton, & Murdoch 2014)
+• 80% of students who are struggling to read at the end of first grade continue to be struggling readers in fourth grade (Sparks, Patton, & Murdoch 2014)

 This means they struggle to compete academically with their college entrance exams or when writing personal essays for scholarships.